Last updated: 4 June 2026.

 About this page

-This page is maintained as a living document.
-New trends are added as they land in our newsletter sources; stale signals are retired during quarterly reviews.
-If you spot a trend we've missed, tell us — our research intake is the same intake our consulting clients use.
+New trends are added as they land; stale signals are retired during quarterly reviews.
+If you spot a trend we've missed, tell us — our research intake is the same one our consulting clients use.